LMI for Employers

 A provider wishing to request access should contact:

-Katie Bland or Matt Whiteley (email@example.com or firstname.lastname@example.org or email@example.com).
+Matt Whiteley or Liam Radcliffe (email@example.com or firstname.lastname@example.org email@example.com).
 Both members of staff oversee careers and can also be contacted on 01274 851152.

 A number of events, integrated into the school careers programme, will offer providers an opportunity to come into school to speak to pupils and/or their parents/carers.
 This could be integrated into a wider careers plan or strategy for the school.